-The Almost Sisters: A Novel By Joshilyn Jackson (William Morrow Paperbacks, 9780062105721, \$15.99) Leia Birch is pretty much a rock star in the comic world, but her personal life has taken over the drama of her heroines, Violet and Violence.
+The Almost Sisters: A Novel By Joshilyn Jackson "Leia Birch is pretty much a rock star in the comic world, but her personal life has taken over the drama of her heroines, Violet and Violence.
 Leia is pregnant with a biracial child after too much tequila and a one-night stand at Comic-Con, her sister's perfect marriage is imploding, and it appears her sweet, proper Southern grandmother has been hiding all kinds of improper things, including advancing dementia.
 As always, Jackson is witty and charming, and her characters are so wonderfully drawn, it's hard to believe you don't actually know these people.
-The Almost Sisters is a hopeful book about our ability to preserve the dignity of one another while still helping them grow and change." -Susan Thomas, CoffeeTree Books, Morehead, KY Dragon Teeth: A Novel
+The Almost Sisters is a hopeful book about our ability to preserve the dignity of one another while still helping them grow and change." -Susan Thomas, CoffeeTree Books, Morehead, KY Find out more about this book and others at WWW.INDIEBOUND.ORG

-MICHAEL HISTORY - (Harper Paperbacks, 9780062473387, \$15.99) "I worshipped Michael Crichton.
+Dragon Teeth: A Novel By Michael Crichton "I worshipped Michael Crichton.
 I cried for two days when he died, in part because there would be no more novels.
 However, after all these years, Dragon Teeth is a true surprise, and a joyful one indeed!
-Although he's more associated with futuristic science.
-Mr. Crichton was a dab hand at the historic thriller, and this novel is deeply grounded in fact.
-At its heart are two feuding paleontologists.
-Edward Drinker Cope and Othniel Marsh, participants in the late-1800s Bone Wars, a period of frenzied fossil discovery.
-Add to the mix a fictional Yale student, friendly and unfriendly Native Americans, a heap of varmints and scoundrels, and a lady or two, and you've got a rollicking good story!" -Susan Tunis, Bookshop West Portal, San Francisco, CA Eleanor Oliphant Is Completely Fine: A Novel By Gail Honeyman (Penguin Books, 9780735220690, \$16) "Eleanor Oliphant has guickly become one of my favorite fictional characters, and this novel one of my favorite books.
+Although he's more associated with futuristic science, Mr. Crichton was a dab hand at the historic thriller, and this novel is deeply grounded in fact.
+At its heart are two feuding paleontologists, Edward Drinker Cope and Othniel Marsh, participants in the late-I800s Bone Wars, a period of frenzied fossil discovery.
+Add to the mix a fictional Yale student, friendly and unfriendly Native Americans, a heap of varmints and scoundrels, and a lady or two, and you've got a rollicking good story!" -Susan Tunis, Bookshop West Portal, San Francisco, CA Find out more about this book and others at WWW.INDIEBOUND.ORG

+Eleanor Oliphant Is Completely Fine: A Novel By Gail Honeyman "Eleanor Oliphant has quickly become one of my favorite fictional characters, and this novel one of my favorite books.
 Eleanor is completely original and the right kind of weird.
 Her life and her past, combined with such kindhearted characters, made for a compulsively readable, heartwarming story that I did not want to put down.
 I can't wait for this book to come out so many more can fall in love with Eleanor.
-Highly, highly recommended." -Kaitlin Smith, Copperfield's Books, Sebastopol, CA The History of Bees: A Novel By Maja Lunde (Touchstone, 9781501161384, \$16) "Both heartbreaking and hopeful, The History of Bees by Maja Lunde looks from present day to the history and future of bees, pollination, and the effects of humankind on these vital insects.
+Highly, highly recommended." -Kaitlin Smith, Copperfield's Books, Sebastopol, CA

+The History of Bees: A Novel By Maia Lunde "Both heartbreaking and hopeful, The History of Bees by Maja Lunde looks from present day to the history and future of bees, pollination, and the effects of humankind on these vital insects.
 Told through the stories of three families of beekeepers and pollinators, Lunde beautifully weaves together separate stories into one epic novel that will hold the reader captive until the very last sentence." -Mary O'Malley, Anderson's Bookshop, Naperville, IL